lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 CoAP is an application protocol, so CoAP compression requires installing common rules between the two SCHC instances.
 SCHC compression may apply at two different levels: one to compress IP and UDP in the LPWAN network and another at the application level for CoAP.
 These two compressions may be independent.
-Both follow the same principle described in RFC8724.
+Both follow the same principle described in RFC 8724.
 SCHC rules driving the compression/decompression are different and may be managed by different entities.
 The {{rfc8724}} describes how the IP and UDP headers may be compressed.
 This document specifies how the SCHC compression rules can be applied to CoAP traffic.

 SCHC compresses and decompresses headers based on shared contexts between devices.
 Each context consists of multiple Rules.
 Each Rule can match header fields and specific values or ranges of values.